1. Are there any dog breeds that I am not allowed to own?

 9. I have lost my dog what should I do?

 If your dog goes missing you should contact your local council as soon as possible and advise them that your dog is missing.
 If your local council has found your dog, they will hold (impound) it for 72 hours to allow you to claim it.
 If you have not claimed your dog after 72 hours under the Dog and Cat Management Act 1995 the dog becomes the property of the Council.
-The Council is required to post a ‘Notification of Detention of Dog’ somewhere in the council area that can be accessed 24/7 e.g a notice board or window.
+The Council is required to post a ‘Notification of Detention of Dog’ at the Council office so it can be accessed 24/7 e.g. a notice board or window.
 The Notification of Detention includes a photo and description of the dog and details about where it was found.
 Many councils also post details of the dogs they have found online.

 If your dog is registered, the council will be able to call you and let you know they have found your dog.
 For this reason it is very important to keep your dog registered and your contact details up to date.